TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 a design allowing to define new languages and translate between them, discussed in detail at 2.6:

-- Add Language:Support a new language over the network, or a new version of an existing language, by submitting a translator guiding how to translate documents in that language into an already-existing language.
+- Add Language: Support a new language over the network, or a new version of an existing language, by submitting a translator guiding how to translate documents in that language into an already-existing language.
 - Translate: Translate (compile) a document from one language defined over the